-Black Lives Matter’s finances hit hard times
+Black Lives Matter hitting hard times

 Black Lives Matter is spending money at double the rate it takes in revenue as donations to the activist group plummet and management costs rise, causing its asset base to shrink.

 Donations to BLM’s Global Network Foundation tumbled to less than $9.3 million in its latest fiscal year, ended on June 30, down a staggering 88% from the preceding 12 months, according to state tax filings.
-Revenue was even lower, at $8.5 million, amid investment losses, and the group’s spending totaled over $17 million, or twice as much as it took in.
+Revenue was even lower, at $8.5 million, amid investment losses.
+The group’s spending totaled over $17 million, or twice as much as it took in.

 The documents were first obtained by the Washington Free Beacon, showing that the financial bonanza that BLM reaped during its 2020 protests against police brutality is now dwindling.
 Net assets dropped 28% in the latest fiscal year, declining to $30.2 million.